MuhammadShayanFaisal/Next.js/README.md

 # Next.js
-This Repository will include my next.js projects
+This Repository will include my next.js projects.